squirrel-prover/squirrel-prover/documentation/sphinx/README.rst

 Then with pip :

 .. code::
-   pip3 install sphinx_rtd_theme beautifulsoup4 sphinx-tabs\
+   pip3 install sphinx_rtd_theme beautifulsoup4 sphinx-tabs readthedocs-sphinx-search\
    antlr4-python3-runtime==4.7.1 pexpect sphinxcontrib-bibtex myst-parser

 You may want syntax coloration included in your generated